 - Syslog Client Mode: Select the system log mode-Client Only, Server Only, or Both. - 2.
 System Log Server IP Address: Assign the system log server IP. - 3.
-When Syslog Client Mode is set as Client Only, the system event log will only be reserved in the switch's RAM until next reboot.
+When Syslog Client Mode is set as Client Only, the system event log will only be sent to the client which has logged in on the switch.
 When Syslog Client Mode is set as Server Only, the system log will only be sent to the syslog server and you have to type the IP address in the Sysylog Server IP Address column.
-If the Syslog Client Mode is set as Both, the system log will be reserved in the switch's RAM and sent to server. - 4.
+If the Syslog Client Mode is set as Both, the system log will be sent to client and server. - 4.
 Click Reload to refresh the events log. - 5.
 Click Clear to clear all current events log.

-6. After configuring, click Apply button.
+5. After configuring, Click Apply